 Fiona has worked in private practices across Australia and the UK.
-She has treated a wide range of Musculoskeletal, Sports and Spinal injuries and has a special interest in pre and post natal conditions, especially since the birth of her own little boy!
+She has treated a wide range of Musculoskeletal, Sports and Spinal injuries and has a special interest in women health such as pre and post natal conditions, especially since the birth of her own little boy!

 In her spare time Fiona enjoys spending time with her young family, yoga and running – she even completed the Paris marathon in 2015!

 Fiona works as a Physiotherapist & Group Exercise Rehab Instructor at our Elwood clinic.… read more »